GhadirMadani/GhadirMadani.github.io/_posts/2025-04-20-assignment-2.md

 | Batoum                 | Georgia (Black Sea)       | 41.6500    | 41.6333     |
 | Aroebay (approx.)      | Indonesia region          | -5.5000    | 132.2500    |

+**Table 1: Port Coordinates Reference Table**
+A manually compiled list of all ports mentioned in the dataset, matched to their approximate modern-day latitude and longitude.
+These values were used to geocode each ship route for mapping.
+In cases where the port name was vague or historical (e.g. “South,” “Europe,” or “Benadir Coast”), a central location was selected based on historical context.

 ### 5. Visualization & Insights

 After completing the dataset, I visualized the ship movements using [kepler.gl](https://kepler.gl), splitting the routes into two separate views: **ships arriving in Zanzibar** and **ships departing from Zanzibar**.
 This approach helped me clearly distinguish inbound and outbound maritime traffic and better understand the directionality of trade.